 From classic varieties to new strains the choice with tomatoes is huge.
 We have the ever popular Tigerella and this year we are trialling new varieties to us from around the world.

 From Hedgerow classics like Sloe and Wild Rose to Wild Damson and Plums.. hedgerow fruit can offer much to both us humans and wildlife alike, we like its dual use as fence and food.

 Our aims and ethics

-We want to see the UK nursery business develop responsibly, recognise the threat from disease (biosecurity) and work constructively with training agencies to encourage people to train in our own horticultural industries.
+We want to see our business develop responsibly, recognise the threat from disease (biosecurity) and work constructively with training agencies to encourage people to train in our own horticultural industries.